ShunanSheng/PS0001Project/README.md

 next target of improvement:
 1.make computer move more rational, the start game strategy and pop out strategy when no winning condition is reached 2.possible adaptions of the user interface

+Zhang Shizhuo says(uselessly):
+1.Add 'Quitting' Feature
+2.Further simplification of code
+3.(If applicable) Allow 'Restart' and 'New game' feature for players